Stop WWF's New Deal for Nature

 Arindam Singh, student, New Delhi, India

-South Essex Radical Media
+South Essex Radical Media, UK

 Dr Clive Spash, Chair of Public Policy and Governance, Institute for Multi-Level Governance & Development, Department of Socio-Economics, WU Vienna University of Economics and Business, Austria